Celebrate National Burger Day with 10 Best Burgers in Dublin

 Bo Bo Burger

 At three locations in Dublin, BóBó’s offers 200g patties with a shedload of variations on the theme.
-With ‘Bó’ the Irish for ‘cow’ and hot red milk churns hung as lampshades overheard, it’s an obvious but likeable localisation of the American diner.
+With ‘Bó’ the Irish for ‘cow’ and hot red milk churns hung as lampshades overhead, it’s an obvious but likeable localisation of the American diner.
 Bobo’s is a neighbourhood diner, where you can get Real Gourmet Irish Burgers!
 All beef burgers are 7oz ( 200g ) patties made from top quality prime young Heifer meat under 24 months old supplied by a Master Butcher priced at €6.95.
-Click here for complete menu list.
+Click here for a complete menu list.

 10. Jo’burger